The National Association of County & City Health Officials (NACCHO) has retained Sterling Martin Associates to search for its next Executive Director.

 Sterling Martin Associates has been retained by Mortgage Bankers Association (MBA) Opens Doors Foundation (ODF) to search for its President.
 The position is located at MBA’s headquarters offices in Washington, DC.
 Alternative locations in other major metropolitan areas will also be considered.

-MBA and its members are committed to giving back to the communities served by MBA.
-To that end, the MBA established the Opens Doors Foundation in 2012.
-ODF sponsors philanthropic activities focused on home and community support.
+With a staff of approximately 140 and an annual budget of $55M, Mortgage Bankers Association is among the larger trade associations in the U.S. MBA and its members are committed to giving back to the communities served by MBA.
+To that end, the MBA established the Opens Doors Foundation (ODF) as its philanthropic arm in 2012.
+ODF sponsors activities focused on home and community support.
 The Foundation also seeks to aid, nurture, and empower people and communities by developing and supporting programs that promote and defend sustainable homes for American families.

 The Foundation’s first initiative makes mortgage and rental assistance payment grants to parents and guardians with critically ill or injured children, allowing them to take unpaid leave from work and spend precious time together without jeopardizing their cherished homes.
 The Mortgage and Rental Grant Assistance Initiative is a program by which designated health care partners identify and provide program information to families that may benefit from financial support.
 The Foundation’s Mortgage Grant Assistance Initiative provides grants to parents and guardians with critically ill or injured children, allowing them to take unpaid leave from work and spend precious time together without jeopardizing their cherished homes.
 The Rental Grant Assistance Initiative provides grants to parents and guardians with critically ill or injured children.
 Much like the Mortgage Assistance Initiative, the Rental Grant Assistance Initiative helps families focus on the health of their child instead of their next rent payment.